 To circumvent this they use a number system.
 Once you enter look to your right and grab a ticket.
 Then use the time decide amongst the 13 different steamed buns!

-The most popular seem to be the bbq and spicy pork, though there is also a selection of chicken, beef and vegetable filled options.
+The most popular seem to be the BBQ and spicy pork, though there is also a selection of chicken, beef and vegetable filled options.
 If you’ve got a sweet tooth, there are three dessert style buns as well.

 And with prices ranging from $1.25-$2.50, you can have a meal to go with the change that is rattling around in your pocket.

-Vancouver Chinatown Food Tours
+Vancouver Chinatown Restaurant Tours

 Would you like to learn more about Chinatown’s colourful history?
 All while meeting new people and sampling the best of the neighbourhoods incredible cuisine?